 The SEC did, however, welcome explanations regarding the benefits of these features and requested such information in its request.
 Its Request for Comment ended October 1, 2021.

-At TIFIN Risk, we strive to provide coverage for advisory firms to ensure they are properly evaluating and educating clients before placing them into investment strategies.
-This is why fact-based Risk Capacity is at the core of the TIFIN Risk Questionnaire.
+At TIFIN Wealth, we strive to provide coverage for advisory firms to ensure they are properly evaluating and educating clients before placing them into investment strategies.
+This is why fact-based Risk Capacity is at the core of the TIFIN Wealth Risk Alignment questionnaire.

-To learn how TIFIN Risk’s approach can help your firm, contact us today to schedule a demo.
+To learn how TIFIN Wealth’s Risk Alignment approach can help your firm, contact us today to schedule a demo.